claudiorivera/react-photo-gallery/README.md

 The images are statically hosted, with URLs and "likes" stored in the database.
 The user can like a photo, which updates the database.

-# Known Bugs

-Uploading new photos has not been implemented.

 # Future Improvements

 I'd like to add the ability to upload new photos and have them cropped automatically.